IlyaDobrynin/opti_models/README.md

 ```
 Parameters cheatsheet:
 - `model-name` (str, required) - name of the model to test.
+- `export-name` (str, optional) - file where to store bench statistics.
+If None, no statistics will be saved.
+Default: None
 - `path-to-images` (str, optional) - path to the validation set.
 Default - `/usr/local/opti_models/imagenetv2-top-images-format-val`.
 - `size` (int int, optional) - Image size.
 Default: `224 224`.
 - `batch-size` (int, optional) - Batch size for converted model.
 Default: `1`.